MeltingShoe/Aimlabs-Auto-Playlist/README.md

 - Deeplinks are launched either by a shortcut or by a timer, not sure which
 - It gives guidance on how to do specific tasks like "focus on accuracy" or "stay relaxed" or "try not to lift your mouse"
 - The same scenario can have different guidance so we can use the same scenario for working on different things
+- Multiple benchmarks can be used for the same category.
+So rather than doing novice until you've beat it and then moving to intermediate you'll do a combination of both and those scores are like combined somehow
+- Eventually I definitely should make custom scenarios for this.